About Us: Creating Powerful and Lasting Senegal Community Partnerships

 In his leisure time, Ousmane likes to participate in sports and spend time on the internet.

-Ndeye Fatou Thiam — Communications Assistant
+Ndeye Fatou Thiam — Communications Coordinator

 As CREATE!’s Communications Assistant, Ndeye Fatou Thiam conducts monthly interviews with men and women in each of our partner communities.
 Fatou also documents CREATE!’s programs through photography and film.
 As our Senegal team’s sole English speaker, Fatou also serves as a translator for English-speaking visitors.